Can a Certain Style of ART be Evil?

 Where does the desire to create originate?
 The answer can be found in the very first verse of the Bible: “In the beginning God created…” Human beings are created in God’s likeness (Genesis 1:26-27) and the Scriptures show that it’s spiritual to imitate our Creator (Ephesians 5:1).
 In other words, we create because our Maker is a creator.

-Conversely, just because a Christian paints a painting or writes a song it doesn’t automatically elevate these works to the level of deep “sacred art.”
+Conversely, just because a Christian paints a painting or writes a song it doesn’t automatically elevate these works to the level of “sacred art.”
 They could very well be derivative, shallow or mediocre art; the fact that the artist is a believer is irrelevant.
 Believing in God, by the way, shouldn’t be an excuse to produce bad art!

 Of course art is a matter of taste and so not everyone likes the same kinds of art or styles of the art in question.
 But just because someone doesn’t personally like a particular form/style of art doesn’t make it evil or worthless.
 It just means they don’t like it; and that’s their prerogative.

 To illustrate, I don’t like movies that are musicals wherein people suddenly break out in song & dance while doing mundane activities, but that doesn’t negate these kinds of musicals as a legitimate form of art.
 Nor do I look down on those who appreciate these films.
 My mother loved ’em.
 (Just so there’s no confusion, I don’t mind musicals where the singing/dancing is intrinsic to the story, like the excellent 1952 version of Moulin Rouge).

 I also don’t favor country music or rap, generally speaking, but that doesn’t make those styles of music evil or worthless.
 Nor do I negatively judge those who listen to these styles.
 It’s a matter of a person’s subculture and personal preference.